City of Alton Animal Clinic Draws Large Crowd

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Owners of dogs and cats are required to get pets registered annually by June 1st.
-The registration can be purchased at the Alton Treasurer’s Office for $5.00 if the animal is spayed or neutered or for $10.00 if the animal is not spayed or neutered.
-Proof that the animal has a current rabies inoculation must be shown when registering a pet.
+Owners of dogs and cats are required to get a pet permit annually for each animal by June 1st.
+The permits can be purchased at the Alton Treasurer’s Office for $5.00 if the animal is spayed or neutered or for $10.00 if the animal is not spayed or neutered.
+Proof that the animal has a current rabies inoculation must be shown when purchasing an Alton animal tag.

 The City of Alton Animal Clinic is held annually in the spring.